gabenespoli/dotfiles/README.md

 # dotfiles

-See `install/` for how everything fits together.
+See `install.sh` for how everything fits together.
 Careful, there are `-f`'s everywhere.